cbourke/ComputerScienceI/documents/syllabus.md

 Neither the navigator nor the driver is "in charge," it is an equal partnership.
 Beyond your immediate pairing, you are encouraged to help and interact and with other pairs in the lab.

-For those in the online section or those attending remotely, you may work alone or we may partner you with someone in a zoom breakout room.

 Each lab is assessed based on completion.
 In general you will need to submit code and (possibly) an electronic writeup of your worksheet